|

 The

-PV industry is expected to continue to grow at an annual rate of about
+PV industry is expected to continue to grow at an annual rate of more than

 proven performance, and salubrity of silicon, coupled with economies of